-- 3.78.
+3.78.
 Sufficient numbers of personnel should be available to conduct public communication in a timely manner during a nuclear or radiological emergency.
-These personnel should include an adequate number of public information officers to cover public information (i.e. for the public and the news media and for social media platforms), internal communication, online communication and monitoring of the media. - 3.79.
-Trained spokespersons and technical briefers (i.e. technical experts for the preparation of briefing materials), and experts in fields such as health physics, radiation protection, medical counselling and psychological counselling, should also be available as and where necessary for public communication. - 3.80.
-Sufficient numbers of personnel should be available to respond to misinformation and rumours in a timely manner, and to respond to requests for information from the public and the news media. - 3.81.
-Requirement 10 of GSR Part 7 [2] (para.
-6.10) requires that "Appropriate numbers of suitably qualified personnel shall be available at all times (including during 24 hour a day operations) so that appropriate positions can be promptly staffed as necessary following the declaration and notification of a nuclear or radiological emergency." - 3.82.
-Arrangements should be made to ensure that suitably qualified personnel are available for a public communication response at all times (including during 24 hour a day operations) so that positions can be promptly staffed as necessary following the declaration and notification of an emergency. - 3.83.
+These personnel should include an adequate number of public information officers to cover public information (i.e. to respond to requests for information from for the public, and the news media and for social media platforms), internal communication, online communication and, monitoring of the media, Sufficient numbers of personnel should be available and to respond to misinformation and rumours in a timely-manner. manner, and to respond to requests for information from the public and the news media.

+3.79.3.80.
+Trained spokespersons and technical briefers (i.e. technical experts for the preparation of briefing materials), and experts in fields such as health physics, radiation protection, medical counselling and psychological counselling, should also be available as and where necessary for public communication.

+3.80.3.1.
+Sufficient numbers of personnel should be available to respond to misinformation and rumours in a timely manner, and to respond to requests for information from the public and the news media.

+3.81.
+Requirement 10 of GSR Part 7 [2][2] (para.
+6.10) requires that "Appropriate numbers of suitably qualified personnel shall be available at all times (including during 24 hour a day operations) so that appropriate positions can be promptly staffed as necessary following the declaration and notification of a nuclear or radiological emergency."

+3.82.
+Arrangements should be made to ensure that suitably qualified personnel are available for a public communication response at all times (including during 24 hour a day operations) so that positions can be promptly staffed as necessary following the declaration and notification of an emergency.

+3.83.3.82.
 A rotation staffing plan should be prepared for the public information officers and other communication personnel.
-Depending on the nature and severity and the progression of an emergency, public information officers may have to participate in a response and to provide regular public information during 24 hour a day operations for seven days a week. - 3.84.
+Depending on the nature and severity and the progression of an emergency, public information officers may have to participate in a response and to provide regular public information during 24 hour a day operations for seven days a week.

+3.84.3.83.
 Extra staffing for communication may be necessary for responding to enquiries from the public during a nuclear or radiological emergency.
 The number of staff necessary for covering dedicated telephone enquiry lines ('hotlines') and for activities in relation to social media should be estimated at the preparedness stage.
 A plan for making such personnel available should be prepared and exercised.

-3.85.
+3.85.3.84.
 All public communication, including the setting up and staffing of telephone enquiry hotlines, should be regularly trained and exercised.